gvellut/gpx2exif/README.md

 There is no standard time zone tag in EXIF.
 Some cameras will set the __Offset Time Original__ tag to a time shift (something like "+02:00"), which, by default, is read by the tool in order to set a zone.
 If this tag is not present, the zone of the times in the images is assumed to be UTC ("+00:00").
 In that case, if the times in the images are actually in local time, the `--delta` switch must be used to compensate.
 The `--ignore-offset` switch can also be used to make the tool ignore the Offset Time Original tag even if present (for instance, if it is wrong).

 For example, if the local time is in the "Europe/Paris" time zone aka GMT+1 during winter, it is equivalent to an Offset Time Original of "+01:00".
 This means that, if the time in the image is 11:15am in local time, it is 10:15am in UTC.
 If the Offset Time Original is not present (or is ignored), then the `--delta` switch must be set to `-1h` to compensate: The 11:15am found in the EXIF tag is considered to be in UTC but, actually, in UTC, it should be 10:15am so the time shift must be set to *minus* 1 hour.
+However, if the Offset Time Original is present and set to "+01:00", `gpx2exif` will set the delta automatically (by default) to `-1h` .

 ## Flickr image time